-staff engagement platform to Hencourage collective action, CTG Giving brings our team together to discuss social impact initiatives.
+staff engagement platform to Aencourage collective action, CTG Giving brings our team together to discuss social impact initiatives.
 Events so far have included auctions where team members offered up their skills (from yoga classes to horse-riding lessons), bake offs and a mountain marathon.
 With a lot more giving planned for the future, we look forward to making CTG Giving an impactful initiative, and having some team fun while we do it.

 "Through my work in Somalia and Libya and the meaningful relationships I have built, I have recognised the tangible and sustainable change that CTG delivers.
 I am proud of our alignment with the 2030 Sustainable Development Goals, with the two goals of Gender Equality and Peace, Justice and Strong Institutions being close to my heart.
 CTG Giving represents an exciting new channel for us to support these issues.
 Through the privileged access we have to the source of such challenges and the team approach that CTG Giving brings, I am looking forward to further supporting the empowerment of women and girls and contributing to more peaceful communities."

-Lucy Holliday,

-Regional Lead, West Africa, North Africa and MENA region

-SETTING HIGH STANDARDS

-ISO 9001:2015 is a standard that sets out the requirements for a quality management system.
-It helps businesses and organizations to be more efficient and improve customer satisfaction.

-In 2017 CTG underwent comprehensive quality management system review, and certification, which instilled principles into our standard operating procedures including:

-- · A customer focus review self-assessing the customer value, satisfaction, loyalty, repeat business, overall reputation of CTG, increased revenue and market share; - · The motivation and implication of top management in meeting CTG's quality objectives - creating a unity of purpose, direction and engagement of staff to align strategies, policies, processes and resources to achieve our objectives, and reviewing staff satisfaction, trust, collaboration, shared values and organizational culture; - · The process approach and continual improvement - focusing effort on processes and opportunities for improvement, efficient use of resources, ability to react to changes to internal and external conditions, creating new opportunities and innovation;

-- · Evidence-based decision making improved decision-making processes, operational effectiveness and efficiency, and increased ability to challenge and change opinions; and - · Relationship management with partners, subcontractors and suppliers and a well-managed supply chain.
+Lucy Holliday, Regional Lead, West Africa, North Africa and MENA region SETTING HIGH STANDARDS ISO 9001:2015 is a standard that sets out the requirements for a quality management system.
+It helps businesses and organizations to be more efficient and improve customer satisfaction. - n 2017 CTG underwent comprehensive quality management system review, and certification, which instilled principles into our standard operating procedures including: - A customer focus review self-assessing the customer value, satisfaction, loyalty, repeat business, overall reputation of CTG, increased revenue and market share; - The motivation and implication of top management in meeting CTG's quality objectives - creating a unity of purpose, direction and engagement of staff to align strategies, policies, processes and resources to achieve our objectives, and reviewing staff satisfaction, trust, collaboration, shared values and organizational culture; - The process approach and continual improvement focusing effort on processes and opportunities for improvement, efficient use of resources, ability to react to changes to internal and external conditions, creating new opportunities and innovation; - Evidence-based decision making improved decision-making processes, operational effectiveness and efficiency, and increased ability to challenge and change opinions; and - Relationship management with partners, subcontractors and suppliers and a well-managed supply chain.
 These principles ensure that customers get consistent, good quality products and services; and publicly confirms CTG meets all necessary statutory and regulatory requirement.

+HR and Management team to keep track and conform of all of employment information and standards, t WHY MYCTG?

+Cashbook module

+Contract Generation

+Payroll

+Reports

+A cloud-based application, the system can be accessed online anytime anywhere.
+The data is entirely secure and conforms to EU Safe Harbour standards, the most rigorous data protection regulations, and has comprehensive privacy and security assessments and certifications performed by multiple third parties.

+- WHAT CAN MYCTG DO FOR YOU?

+- Book leave

 WHAT IS MYCTG?

-MyCTG is a comprehensive and fully integrated Recruitment/HR and Payroll system used within CTG that allows the HR and Management team to keep track of all of employment information and employment activities.
-It automates HR core processes from client requisition, candidate selection up to on-boarding.
+MyCTG is a comprehensive and fully integrated Recruitment/HR and Payroll

+system used within CTG that allows the

+employment activities.
+It automates HR

+core processes from client requisition,

+candidate selection up to on-boarding.